elginbeloy/trading/backtester/README.md

 are - at their base - simple rules.
 Like the if statements in your next function, strategies are just set of rules of a buy or sell signal and a calculation of an amount.
-We should find a way to define strategies as encoroprating more simple strategies and having a way to measure the impact of each "rule".
+We should find a way to define strategies as incorporating more simple strategies and having a way to measure the impact of each "rule".
 Maybe its only a logging mechanism to place within the ifs, but we need a way to measure how much each "rule" - of if statement - is accomplishing its goal and affecting our overall strategy.